VitalyVakhteev/VBOARD/README.md

 Use Maven for dependencies.

 Make sure to run the Postgres server through `docker-compose.yml`.
-If you don't have data immediately initialized, use the .sql file in the `psql` folder under `src/main/java/VBOARD/`
+If you don't have data immediately initialized, use the .sql file in the `psql` folder under `src/main/java/VBOARD/` Then run the appropriate command referencing that .sql file using `psql` in your terminal of choice.

 Run API by running `src/main/java/VBOARD/VboardApplication.java`

-Run Frontend Server by running npm start with your current working directory as `vboard-frontend/...`
+Run Frontend Server by running `npm start` with your current working directory as `vboard-frontend/...`

 ## Version: 0.0.4
 Features: